malvinanissim/malvinanissim.github.io/_pages/pubs-by-type.md

 <section class="page__content" itemprop="text" markdown="1">

-This list of publications __understanding software__
+This is a list of my publications organised by venue types.
-In particular, in my PhD research I harnessed the knowledge about software systems incorporated in existing test cases to drive the __automatic generation__ of new complex test cases at a low {: .text-justify}
+{: .text-justify}

 </section>